revagomes/website/designs/blog/14-deploying-to-linode.md

 ### Upstart script

-We're going to use [upstart][15] to make sure our app is running on server start along with restarting it if it should die.
-As root:
+We're going to use [upstart][15] to make sure our node app is running on server start along with restarting it if it should die.
+As `root`:

     # cat <<'EOF' > /etc/init/node.conf
     description "node server"